17 Epic Tourist Attractions to Add To Your First Aspen Adventure

 Cloud Nine Alpine Bistro

 Looking for the ideal spot for a little apres-ski?
 You don’t even need to take yours off on the way to Cloud Nine Alpine Bistro.
-At this Swiss-style restaurant, it’s actually required you roll in via skis or snowcat!
+At this Swiss-style restaurant, it’s actually required that you roll in via skis or snowcat!

 Crater Lake Trail